 Madder Ties are sometimes erroneously called Ancient Madders for commercial reasons.
 Some tie traders try to justify the word Ancient due to the patterns of the design.
 Others have claimed, and revealed to be fake, that their silks have been very old and that have been dyed the traditional way, something very rare, but not impossible.

 Authentic handmade Madder ties come for the first time in Greece solely by the house of KYDOS.

-Stay tuned for the upcoming collection here
+Stay tuned for the new ties added to our Collection here

 Learn about the Grenadine ties in the Article: Grenadine Ties for the First Time in Greece